I have a class due to take their Illustrator ACA exam via certiport.com this Friday.

 Hi Ian, yes – there is a solution...

 Follow the instructions given here.
 You'll be able to access & download a standalone installer for any of the 25.x versions of Illustrator:

 Please let us know how you make out.

 I got in touch with Adobe support through their live chat and they supplied me with links to older versions of the apps - currently downloading them, so I hope they work with the exam software.

 ProDesignTools: when I click on the link you provided it takes me to a page with no links to download.
 I see the message on the site: “For access to direct downloads, contact Adobe Customer Care.”
 What are the instructions I need to follow so I can download them? as I will need to share them with my students as I think they would prefer this method.

 The link above should take you to a section of the article entitled, "Or, You Can Do This Instead..."

 That describes what to do if someone wanted to get offline installers themselves, without involving or contacting Adobe Customer Care.
-It works in the U.S. or U.K.
+You can access whichever installers you need for those releases.